Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Ask your oncologist about your risks of developing late effects.

 Inform your primary health care provider about your risks.
 Share a copy of your Survivorship Care Plan, which includes a treatment summary.
+The summary includes details about you cancer treatment and information about health problems that may occur because of treatment.

 Patients at risk for growth hormone deficiency should have this screening every six months until growth is completed.